 This will largely depend on what it’s made of – stainless steel or vitreous enamel-coated materials are good for the outer body.
 For the cooking surface, stainless steel is the most durable, followed by porcelain-ceramic-coated steel or iron, then cast iron, which is the cheapest but most difficult to clean.

 If you like to watch the cooking, then you’ll need a barbecue that performs well with the lid open – some will only give you their optimum performance with the lid shut to keep all the heat in.

 Does it Have a Good Warranty?

-A new barbecue should last around ten years, and the warranty should reflect this.
-Charcoal grills are less likely to go wrong, but the ignition system and burners on a gas barbecue are more prone to faults, so check these are covered or the cost of a replacement if they are not.
+A new barbecue should last around ten years; the warranty should reflect this.
+Charcoal grills are less likely to go wrong, but the ignition system and burners on a gas barbecue are more prone to faults, so check whether these are covered or the cost of a replacement if they are not.